jcouv/jcouv.github.io/_posts/2016-02-14-git-internals-remotes.md

 This example used two local branch names, but the operations work exactly the same with one remote branch, which is read-only to you, and one local branch, which will be updated.

 ## Summary
-To recap, there are a few principles that illuminate Git's design:
+To recap, there are a few keys that illuminate Git's design:
-1) The commit graph and the object trees are immutable
+1. The commit graph and the object trees are immutable.
-2) Commits and objects are referenced by globally unique identifiers
+2. Commits and objects are referenced by globally unique identifiers.
-3) Branches are mutable but are namespaced and have clear ownership rules
+3. Branches are mutable references to commits, but are namespaced and have clear ownership rules.

-Although a couple of people have identified immutability in particular to be a key in Git's design, I'm surprised that this is not commonly emphasized.
-Let me know if I'm mistaken.
+Although a couple of people have identified immutability in particular to be a key in Git's design (for instance, [Philip Nilsson](http://www.jayway.com/2013/03/03/git-is-a-purely-functional-data-structure/)), I'm surprised that this is not commonly emphasized.
+With those keys, Git becomes much easier to understand in its simplicity and elegance.